Jeff Vetere: Life and career

 Vetere's playing career began as an apprentice at Luton Town where he later coached in the youth set-up before moving to Rushden & Diamonds where he was brought in by manager Brian Talbot in 1997 and put in charge of the newly established youth academy.

 Vetere moved on to Charlton Athletic where his official role became overseas coordinator but day-to-day involvement included working with the first team.
-The full-back Grant Basey, who broke into the first team in 2007 at the age of 19, has credited Vetere with his development.
+Vetere scouted Cristiano Ronaldo for Charlton in 2002 while he was playing for Sporting Lisbon and Portugal under-21s, although he eventually signed with Manchester United instead.
+The full-back Grant Basey, who broke into Charlton's first team in 2007 at the age of 19, has credited Vetere with his development.

 Alan Curbishley had worked with Vetere at Charlton and brought him to West Ham United in January 2007.

 "I was not surprised that Jeff [Vetere] ended up at Real Madrid because the guy is a walking encyclopedia of footballing knowledge.
 Mention the name of any footballer and he will tell you who he has played for, how many goals he has scored and even what size boots he wears."